 - Apply primer to a clean face.

-- Allow any moisturiser or sunscreen products used to really soak in and for skin to be “touch dry” before applying any primer.
+- Allow skincare products to really soak in first.
+Wait for moisturiser or sun protection to be touch dry before applying any primer.
 Be careful as some of these products may not go well with a primer and cause pilling and slippage.
-Therefore, use products that really go into the skin.
+Therefore, use skincare products that really go into the skin.

-- A light application of primer is all you need.
+- A light application is all you need.
 For example, a pea-sized blob is all you need for the face.
-Too much primer can cause issues like slippage or product pilling.
+Too much primer can also cause slippage or product pilling.

 - You do not powder a primer.